 If you still owe tuition after the expiration date has passed, you will be assessed a late payment fee by the University Controller's Office (UCO).

-To qualify for an automatic deferment, you must be eligible to receive financial aid (including student loans) and/or scholarships.
-Deferments are automatically posted on OASIS if you:
+To qualify for an automatic tuition deferment, you must be eligible to receive financial aid (including student loans) and/or scholarships.
+Tuition deferments are automatically posted in OASIS if you:

 - Have scholarships (including Bright Futures), or;